chapost1/StreamTime/README.md

 The user functionalities which are currently supported include:

-:soon: Create Users
+:soon: &nbsp; Create Users

-:gem: Upload / Delete your videos.
+:gem: &nbsp; Upload / Delete your videos.

-:gem: Control whether your videos are private or public so others can watch them.
+:gem: &nbsp; Control whether your videos are private or public so others can watch them.

-:gem: Watch yours / others public videos.
+:gem: &nbsp; Watch yours / others public videos.

-:gem: Explore videos of other users.
+:gem: &nbsp; Explore videos of other users.

 ## Status: